Our Purpose & Mission

 Environmental education and immersion is a form of therapy and leads to well-being.

 With all of our modern, technological distractions, we’ve traveled far from our evolutionary nature.
 Psychological stress associated with disconnection from nature and the therapeutic results of nature education have been well-researched and documented by many mainstream educators, particularly Richard Louv who coined the term “Nature Deficit Disorder”.
 Environmental education is not just essential for human cultures to continue, it is essential for the individual human psyche.

 Environmental education is more effective when it is interactive.

 Learning through doing accesses the three learning styles: auditory, visual, and kinesthetic.
 By fostering direct engagement with the environment we create authentic experiences that will have enduring effects at the individual and collective level.
-We don’t talk about the natural world, we go out and talk to the natural world.
+We don’t talk about the natural world, we go out and talk with the natural world, and most importantly, listen to the nature world.

 Unstructured time, or “free play”, in nature is an essential element to environmental education.

 Humans learn through play.
+Children and adults alike.
 If learning didn’t feel good, we wouldn’t do it.
 Real learning is fun and playful, but can still be uncomfortable and challenging.
 In order to encourage interactive play, we provide our students unstructured time in nature for them to explore and have their own exploratory experiences with nature.